Stability Ball Single-Leg Hip Thrust exercise demonstration image

 How to Perform

-1. Brace your core and drive through the heel of the grounded foot to raise your hips towards the ceiling.
+1. Brace core and drive through planted heel to lift hips.

 Coaching Tips